yu8ta8ro/protospace/README.md

 What's more,you have your own account, which enable you to fomulate your messages posted.

 ### Table
-+prototypes
++ prototypes
-+images
++ images
-+users
++ users
-+comments
++ comments
-+likes
++ likes

 ### Association
-+prototype:
++ prototype:
- -has many images
+ - has many images
- -has many comments
+ - has many comments
- -belongs to user
+ - belongs to user

-+image:
++ image:
- -belongs to prototype
+ - belongs to prototype

-+comment:
++ comment:
- -belongs to prototype
+ - belongs to prototype

-+user:
++ user:
- -has many prototypes
+ - has many prototypes

-+likes:
++ likes:
- -belongs to protorype
+ - belongs to protorype
- -belongs to user
+ - belongs to user

 ### Culumns
 #### prototype